evenhax/study_3D/README.md

 # study_3D
-Some materials in 3D reconstruction and the relatives in cv study
+Some materials in 3D reconstruction and the relatives in cv study.
+Please click the Wiki.